 Mid-cut cleats rise to the ankle, offering extra stability and support in the field without compromising on movement and speed.
 They are the most popular cleats among players as they provide the best of both worlds.
 They are ideal for players who need to move faster but still need to stay protected in heavy traffic.
 Mid-cut cleats are designed for the ‘skill player’ like the defensive backs, quarterbacks, tight end, running backs, linebacker, cornerbacks, and wide receivers.

 High-cut cleats are designed for the ultimate stability and durability.
 They extend up the ankle, which provides extra support and reduces the risk of ankle injuries.
+They are great for running up heavy duty above ground pool steps.
 However, the added bulk can often hinder fast movements, making them ideal for players fighting in the trenches like linemen, centers, and guards.
 They can also benefit players who’ve had their ankles twisted or rolled.

 Football cleats are made out of varying materials depending on the brand, style and model.
 Different materials offer different benefits in terms of support and comfort levels in varied conditions, therefore, choose cleats that fit your specific environment.
 Always go for materials that are lightweight, yet strong enough to prevent foot injury.
 Some of the commonly found materials in cleats include: